-The proposed Uniform Rule 104 substitutes the word "individual" for "person" in subdivision (a), eliminates the gender-specific language in subdivisions (d) and (e), and makes certain other non-substantive changes based on stylistic recommendations.
+The proposed Uniform Rule 104 substitutes the word "individual" for "person" in subdivision (a), eliminates the gender-specific language in subdivisions (d) and (e), and makes certain other non-substantive changes as a result of stylistic recommendations.
 These changes are technical and no change in substance is intended.